syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRating/Overview.md

 ---

 layout: post
-title: Overview of Syncfusion Rating control for Xamarin.iOS
+title: Overview of Syncfusion® Rating control for Xamarin.iOS
-description: This explains about the Overview and key features of Syncfusion Essential Xamarin.iOS Rating Control.
+description: This explains about the Overview and key features of Syncfusion® Essential® Xamarin.iOS Rating Control.
 platform: xamarin.ios
 control: Rating
 documentation: ug